chuckbutler/charm-storm-twitter/README.markdown

 # Storm Sample Project #

-This is a set of projects for demonstrating and testing Storm and Kafka by performing Twitter sentiment analysis.
+This is a set of projects for demonstrating and testing an architecture mixing Kafka, Hadoop, Storm, Redis and node.js by performing Twitter sentiment analysis.

 # How to use this project?

 This project contains a simple Storm topology as described on [ZData](http://www.zdatainc.com/2014/07/real-time-streaming-apache-storm-apache-kafka/) blog.

 In order to use it, you will need